4paradigm/OpenMLDB/docs/en/maintain/upgrade.md

 recover endpoint ok
 ```

-### Confirmation of Upgrade Result
+### 2.2.
+Confirmation of Upgrade Result
-* showopstatus command checks whether all operations are kDone, and if there is a kFailed task, check the log to troubleshoot the cause
+* `showopstatus` command checks whether all operations are `kDone`, and if there is a `kFailed` task, check the log to troubleshoot the cause
-* showtable to see if the status of all partitions is yes
+* `showtable` to see if the status of all partitions is yes

 After a tablet node is upgraded, repeat the above steps for other tablets. \(**You must wait until the data is synchronized before upgrading the next node**\)

 After all nodes are upgraded, resume write operations, and run the showtable command to check whether the master-slave offset has increased

-## 3. Upgrade Java Client
+## 3. Upgrade the Java Client

 * Update the java client version number in the pom file
 * Update dependencies